 Photographs and X-rays of your teeth are essential tools for diagnosis and treatment planning.
 Here we will share an easy way to take photos on your own and send them abroad to your dentist.

 Sharing Dental X-Rays and Photographs

-How will Pictures Help?
+How Will Pictures Help?

 - These help the dentist to arrive at a provisional diagnosis before your arrival.

-Examples of Photos to be clicked
+Examples of Photos To Be Clicked

 Close the teeth in a natural position, biting on the back teeth.

-Guidelines for taking Good Teeth Photographs
+Guidelines for Taking Good Teeth Photographs

 - Make sure your pictures match the samples provided in the document.

 - Take photographs in a brightly lit room.
 Do not stand directly in front of the light source.